1998 Ford Windstar Overheated On Road Pulled Off Asap Cooled Down Had Plenty

 1. Disconnect a spark plug wire at the spark plug end.

-2. Connect the plug wire to the spark tester and ground the tester to an appropriate location on the engine.
-(If you don’t have a spark tester, put a screwdriver into the spark plug end of the wire and lay it on the engine so that there is at least a inch gap between the metal part of the screwdriver and a metal part of the engine)
+2. Connect the plug wire to the spark tester and ground the tester to an appropriate location on the engine. (if you don’t have a spark tester, put a screwdriver into the spark plug end of the wire and lay it on the engine so that there is at least a ¼ inch gap between the metal part of the screwdriver and a metal part of the engine)

-3. Crank the engine and check for the presence of spark, and also the intensity at the tester.
-(Or a spark between the screwdriver [metal part] and the engine)
+3. Crank the engine and check for the presence of spark, and also the intensity at the tester. (or a spark between the screwdriver [metal part] and the engine)

 4. If spark exists at the tester (or screwdriver), the ignition system is functioning properly.